ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 After the packets for new ID issuance are received from the Registration Client and has passed the sanity checks and validations, the system performs the demographic deduplication (using name, date of birth, and gender) and biometric deduplication (using [**Automated Biometric Identification System**](Automated-Biometric-Identification-System-(ABIS)-Interface)) and then issues a new ID to the individual.
 After issuance of the ID, the system notifies the individual via the configured mode of notification (e-mail or SMS) and sends the ID card to the printing & postal service provider.
 ## 1.2 Update Individual’s Information
 After the packets for update are received from the Registration Client or Residential Portal and have passed the sanity checks and validations, the system performs the demographic deduplication (using name, date of birth, and gender) and biometric deduplication (using [**Automated Biometric Identification System**](Automated-Biometric-Identification-System-(ABIS)-Interface)) and then updates the individual’s information via two different ways:
-1. Packets that are received through Registration Client updates the individual’s Biometric and demographic details.
+1. Packets that are received through Registration Client, updates the individual’s Biometric and demographic details.
-1. Packets that are received through Residential Portal updates the individual’s address and contact information.
+1. Packets that are received through Residential Portal, updates the individual’s address and contact information.

 After the individual’s information is updated, the system notifies the individual via the configured mode of notification (e-mail or SMS) and sends the ID card to the printing & postal service provider.